aliutkus/torchsearchsorted/README.md

 # Pytorch Custom CUDA kernel for searchsorted

 This repository is an implementation of the searchsorted function to work for pytorch CUDA Tensors.
+Initially derived from the great [C extension tutorial](https://github.com/chrischoy/pytorch-custom-cuda-tutorial), but totally changed since then because that option is not available anymore on pytorch 1.0.

 ## Description